swysocki/swysocki.github.io/_posts/2022-01-02-docker-image-secrets-the-right-way.md

 Success!
 No more leaked secrets.
 The image can now be safely distributed.

-## A Few Ops Notes
+## A Couple Secret Secrets

 There are a couple of rules to keep in mind when working with the `--mount` argument in a Dockerfile.

-- The secret you mount is available to the `RUN` instruction.
+- The secret you mount is available to its `RUN` instruction.
 Any following `RUN` instructions will not have access to that secret.

 - The secret is mounted to a directory in `/run/secrets` named after the